 What game-changing business book are you reading?
 Put it down and head to the kitchen.
 Grab a sponge and rub it across a plate.
 Watch the clean spot grow.
-Congratulate yourself: You are learning business fundamentals.
+Now congratulate yourself: You are learning fundamental business lessons from washing dishes.

-But those who know how to wash dishes are on the inside of a secret that successful companies apply: Simple tasks are the best teachers.
-Master the basics and larger pursuits become easier.
+But those who know how to wash dishes are on the inside of a secret that successful companies apply: Simple tasks can be the best teachers.
+Master the basics, and larger pursuits become easier.

-Here are five business fundamentals taught by the mindful act of washing dishes.
+Here are five fundamental business lessons taught by the mindful act of washing dishes.

-Like me, your mind probably wanders when you splash the soap around.
-In this quiet time, our thoughts see a chance to run wild and will hijack the activity if we let them.
-Lacking attention to detail, though, and we end up with crusty pasta at the bottoms of our bowls.
+Like me, your mind may wander when you splash the soap around.
+During this quiet time, our thoughts may see a chance to run wild.
+But let your mind wander and your attention to detail lapse, and you’ll end up with crusty pasta at the bottoms of your bowls.

 Online mattress retailer Casper’s approach to their product turned the industry on its head.
 Their singular focus?
-Offer only one high-quality product that they stand behind with a 100-night guarantee.
+Offer only one high-quality product (they now offer seven different mattresses) that they stand behind with a 100-night guarantee.
 Rather than dilute their energy into six “pretty good” mattresses, they perfected one that Time named a best invention of 2015.

 2. Do not let the work pile up.